prachigauriar/Task/README.md

-TaskKit
+Tasks
 =======

-A simple framework for representing tasks with dependencies and prerequisites that can succeed or fail.
+A simple Cocoa framework for representing tasks with dependencies and prerequisites that can succeed or fail.